 IndyPL has an eResources Librarian who reviews all of our online databases to make sure we are selecting the best resources for all our patrons and being good stewards of the funds used to purchase them.

 To get to the online databases, you can bookmark or create a shortcut from the Library’s Research page on the website.
+If you want to post links to Ebsco databases on your own site, visit this page on the Inspire website.

 There are several different publishers of the online databases.
 Usually, publishers will have the same “look” for the databases they publish.
 Users can now search all but five of all of these databases at once.
 As of this writing, 546,877,470 full text articles were available for FREE.
 Look for features such as the ability to save to your Google Drive, create a permanent link to the article, translate it into a different language, have it read out loud to you, or build a citation in your style of choice.